Stephen Flaherty: Career

 Flaherty and Ahrens’ next musical, Little Dancer, featured direction and choreography by Susan Stroman.
 Inspired by the famous sculpture, Little Dancer, Aged 14 by Edgar Degas, the musical had a reading in 2010 at Lincoln Center Theater and a developmental lab production in June 2010.
 The show premiered at the Kennedy Center's Eisenhower Theater in October 2014.
 The cast included Rebecca Luker, Boyd Gaines and Tiler Peck.
 The musical is inspired by true events and focuses on the relationship between a young ballerina and 19th century French painter and sculptor Edgar Degas.
 Much of the action is set in the Paris Opera Ballet.
 A re-working of the show, titled Marie, Dancing Still (after the name of the young ballerina), had its west coast premiere at Seattle's 5th Avenue Theatre in March 2019.
 The show, reverting to its original title, received its London premiere on July 27, 2025 in a special concert presentation at the Theatre Royal Drury Lane, with Susan Stroman again directing and choreographing, and featuring Julian Ovenden as Degas and Tiler Peck as Marie.

 Flaherty's next Broadway musical was Anastasia, featuring lyrics by Ahrens, a book by Terrence McNally, and based on the 1956 and 1997 Twentieth Century Fox films.
-The show opened on Broadway in April 2017 after premiering at Hartford Stage in Connecticut the previous year.
-It was nominated as Outstanding Musical of the season by the Drama Desk, Drama League and Outer Critics Circle Awards, and ran two years on Broadway.
-The show was subsequently produced internationally in Madrid, Stuttgart, The Netherlands, São Paulo, Mexico City, Tokyo, Copenhagen, Finland, Austria and Italy, and has had several US tours.
-It will have its Australian debut in December of 2025.
+The show opened on Broadway in April 2017 at the Broadhurst Theater, after premiering at Hartford Stage in Connecticut the previous year.
+The show was nominated as Outstanding Musical of the season by the Drama Desk, Drama League and Outer Critics Circle Awards, and ran two years on Broadway.
+The show was subsequently produced internationally in Madrid, Stuttgart, The Netherlands, São Paulo, Mexico City, Tokyo, Copenhagen, Finland, Austria, Italy, Australia, and has had several US tours.

 During the 2017—2018 Broadway season Flaherty and Ahrens had the rare honor of having two shows running on Broadway at the same time, Anastasia and the revival of Once on This Island.

 Following Anastasia, Flaherty and Ahrens wrote the musical stage adaptation of James Agee's Pulitzer Prize-winning novel A Death in the Family and its subsequent stage adaptation, the Pulitzer Prize-winning play All the Way Home by Tad Mosel, with Ragtime director Frank Galati, who adapted the text and directed.
 The new musical, titled Knoxville, was originally to have had its world premiere at the Asolo Repertory Theatre in April 2020.
 The production was halted, however, due to the pandemic.
 It was finally produced two years later, in April 2022, at the Asolo.
 It starred Jason Danieley as the Author.
 Knoxville was subsequently produced by the Clarence E. Brown Theatre in Knoxville, Tennessee in September 2024, in a revised version under the direction of Josh Rhodes.